Dean Glover: Port Vale

 Glover was signed by John Rudge in February 1989 for a then-club record £200,000 fee; Rudge intended him to be a replacement for injured defenders Phil Sproson and Bob Hazell.
 He became an instant hit with the Port Vale fans as he marked England international Steve Bull out of the game on his debut, a goalless draw with Wolverhampton Wanderers.
 He went on to play both legs of the play-off final victory over Bristol Rovers, as a Robbie Earle inspired Vale played their last game of Third Division football thanks to a 2–1 victory.

 Glover became a mainstay of Vale's defence throughout one of Vale's most successful periods, forming an excellent partnership with fellow centre-half Neil Aspin.
 He was part of the Vale side that won the Football League Trophy in 1993; Vale beat Stockport County 2–1, and Glover played a major part in the buildup to Bernie Slaven's goal, the second of the match.
 He also helped the club to reach the play-off final that year by scoring against Stockport at the semi-final stage; Vale went on to lose 3–0 to West Bromwich Albion in the Wembley final.
 He was a big part of the promotion campaign of the 1993–94 season, which saw Vale return to the First Division – he was an ever-present.
 He was selected in the PFA's Second Division team of the year.

 He then had a spell battling injury as he ruptured his ankle ligament in late 1994 and also suffered with back trouble, which kept him out of action until April 1995; he faced further injury woes in January 1996, when his old ankle injury returned.
 He managed to recover from these problems to help Vale to the final of the Anglo-Italian Cup in 1996.
 He then played a major role in the Vale side that achieved the club's highest finish since 1931, when they finished eighth in the second tier in 1996–97.

 Glover left Port Vale at the end of the 1997–98 season as Vale avoided relegation with a final day 4–0 win at Huddersfield.
 He had spent nine years at the club, becoming a crowd favourite in the process for his committed displays at centre half and right-back.
 His many years with the "Valiants" entitled him to a testimonial game, in which singer Robbie Williams also played.
-He has the fifth most league appearances of any Vale player.
+In December 2025, supporters voted him onto the all-time Port Vale XI.